AmetAlvirde/advanced-real-world-nextjs-app/README.md

 # Advanced real world Nextjs app

-This is an advanced vesion of [dead-simple-real-world-app][1], if you are just getting started, I highly recommend you to start there.
+This is an advanced version of [dead-simple-real-world-app][1], if you are just getting started, I highly recommend you to start there.
 Then, when you feel comfortable, get back here.